CodeChron/fullstack-js-preview-docs/create_note.md

 - Install the autobind package: ``` npm i react-autobind --save ```

-- Update the one component where we've used binding so far:
+- Update the one component where we've used binding so far.
+Add ``` autoBind(this)``` to your constructor and remove all your bind calls.

 ``` /imports/components/forms/single_field_submit.jsx ```